genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 | `neutralForegroundRest` | ` --neutral-foreground-rest` | <color-token tokenName="neutralForegroundRest"></color-token>  |
 | `neutralForegroundHint` | ` --neutral-foreground-hint` | <color-token tokenName="neutralForegroundHint"></color-token> |

-#### Accent Foreground
+#### Accent foreground

-Commonly for link text or icon.
-Also for smaller elements that might not show up well using `accentFill`, for instance if your accent color is dark purple and you support a dark mode interface.
+This is commonly used for link text or icon.
+It is also used for smaller elements that might not show up well using `accentFill`: for instance, if your accent color is dark purple and you support a dark mode interface.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |